wrrnlim/electron-app-template/README.md

 $ npm i electron-updater --save-dev
 ```

-Add the following event based code to your Electron js file, by default it will be `index.js`:
+Add the following event based code to your Electron js file; by default it will be `index.js`:

 ```js
 const { autoUpdater } = require("electron-updater"); // import the module